DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 **self.input_names_train** : np.ndarray
   This is a :math:`N_{agents}` dimensional array with the names of all the agents.

+**self.has_map** : bool
+  True if the chosen dataset can provide map images, False if not.

 **self.num_samples_path_pred** : int
   This gives the number of predictions the model must make to adequately simulate stochasticity.